IBT-FMI/COSplay/README.rst

 .. image:: https://travis-ci.org/IBT-FMI/COSplay.svg?branch=master
   :target: https://travis-ci.org/IBT-FMI/COSplay

-COSplay (Contrast optimized stimulus player) is a Python based software solution for the deliveriy of stimulus sequences in stimulus evoked fMRI experiments.
+COSplay (Contrast optimized stimulus player) is a Python based software solution for the delivery of stimulus sequences in stimulus evoked experiments (particularly fMRI).
 It is fully compatible with the stimulus sequence optimization package COSgen_.
 The software is best used in conjunction with a COSplayer, an open source device, assembly instructions for which can be found `here`__.